TimmyOtool/gt7-wt32-sc01-plus-dashbard/README.md

 # GT7-WT32-SC01-PLUS-DASHBOARD

-Gran Turismo 7 simracing dashboard on a WT32-SC01-PLUS screen.
+Gran Turismo 7 telemetry dashboard on a WT32-SC01-PLUS screen.

 Use WiFiManager to configure the wifi on first start